austinksmith/Hamsters.js/README.md

 ```

 Once you've downloaded and added the library to your project you should have a variable named hamsters available, this variable is the core of the library.
 Do not create any globally scoped variables with the same name or you will risk causing compatibility issues.
-Now that you've succesfully added the library to your project, let's get started below.
+Now that you've successfully added the library to your project, let's get started below.

 # How it works

-Hamsters.js attempts to mimic exactly how you would write traditional functions in JavaScript in order to make threading your functions feel as natural as possible to your traditional workflow.
-The library is traditionally invoked by calling a function named `hamsters.run` this function takes several arguments that are paramount to making multithreading easy on you.
-These arguments are described below and will be important to understnad moving forward.
+Hamsters.js attempts to mimic exactly how you would normally make functions in JavaScript in order to make threading your functions feel as natural as possible to your everyday work flow.
+The library is traditionally invoked by calling a function named `hamsters.run` this function takes several arguments that are paramount to making multi-threading easy on you.
+These arguments are described below and will be important to understand moving forward.

 ```js
 hamsters.run(object, function, function, integer, boolean, string, boolean, string);
 ```

-1. This required argument is our parameters object, this object is going to contain everything we want accessbile within our execution context.
-Since threads are sandboxed environments we cannot share scope with the main thread, it's important we add everything we need.
+1. This required argument is our parameters object, this object is going to contain everything we want accessible within our execution context.
+Since threads are sand-boxed environments we cannot share scope with the main thread, it's important we add everything we need.

 2. This required argument is going to be the function we want executed within our thread, any logic contained here will be sent to an available thread and executed there.
 It's important to note that in order to make things as simple as possible, the parameters object you passed previously can be accessed within this function from a internal `params` variable like so `var foo = params.bar;`.